-- the duration of the view (such as views from residential areas); - the importance of visual amenity to the experience of the location (such as recreational areas); or - where there are large numbers of potential viewers (such as busy roads).
+- the duration of the view (residents in surrounding suburbs would receive longer duration views in comparison to motorists passing on busy roads); - the importance of visual amenity to the experience of the location (visitors to recreational areas are likely to place greater value on visual amenity than staff at an industrial estate); or - where there are large numbers of potential viewers (such as motorists on busy roads).

 The visual impacts of the construction and operation of the Stage 1 development are considered in this chapter.
-Potential visual impacts associated with the long term development are considered in Chapter 38.
+Potential visual impacts associated with the long term development are considered in Chapter 38 (Volume 3).

-22.3.
-Existing environment
+Existing environment 22.3

-22.3.1.
-Site context
+22.3.1 Site context

-The airport site and surrounding areas include ridgelines and rolling hills within the visual context of the Greater Blue Mountains World Heritage Area to the west, which provides the backdrop for many views from the east.
+The airport site and surrounding areas include ridgelines and rolling hills within the visual context of the Blue Mountains to the west, which provides the backdrop for many views from the east.

 The site landscape is typically gentle and undulating within a highly modified landscape.
-The overall landscape character is open and rural with views determined by both landform and trees with expansive views possible from surrounding hilltops and higher elevations to the west.
+The overall landscape character is open and rural with views determined by both landform and vegetation, with expansive views possible from surrounding hilltops and higher elevations to the west.
 The area's character is also defined by cleared pastureland and large lot residences (both single and double storey) set back from the road network and punctuated with exotic planting.
 Patches of remnant vegetation exists within the airport site, particularly along creek lines, road edges and near farm dams.

-Immediately north of the site are farm buildings generally set well back from Elizabeth Drive.
+Immediately north of the site, farm buildings are generally well set back from Elizabeth Drive.
 The area north of Elizabeth Drive is rural pasture land with scattered remnant vegetation, farm dams and open views of the landscape.
 North-east of the airport site is a landfill, which is set back and screened from Elizabeth Drive and therefore has only a minor visual presence.
 Badgerys Creek runs north-south forming the eastern, and part of the southern, site boundary.
 The remnant vegetation along its edges establishes a natural character which contrasts with the open rural character of the rest of the site.
 It also screens views to the eastern areas of the airport site from viewpoints further east.

-East of the airport site there is a more regular patterning of lots, residences and farm buildings, with smaller lot sizes aligned perpendicular to the streets.
+East of the airport site there is a more regular pattern of lots, residences and farm buildings, with smaller lot sizes aligned perpendicular to the streets.
 Roads in the area have undefined edges and contribute to the overall rural character.
 A good example can be seen in Photograph 22-1.

-Photograph 22-1 - View south from Lawson Road
+Photograph 22-1 View south from Lawson Road